Payday Loan Laws in Mississippi: Legal, Banned, or Capped?

 • Fair Credit Reporting Act (FCRA): governs how unpaid payday debt may be reported on your credit file and gives you the right to dispute inaccurate entries.

-• Federal wage-garnishment cap: if a payday debt becomes a court judgment, federal law generally limits garnishment to 25% of disposable earnings (or less).
-Note that Mississippi has its own garnishment procedures, and some wages may receive added protection.
+• Federal wage-garnishment cap: if a payday debt becomes a court judgment, federal law (15 U.S.C. § 1673) generally limits garnishment to 25% of disposable earnings, or less.
+Mississippi has its own garnishment procedures, and some wages and benefits receive added protection.

 How to enforce your rights and where to verify the rules

-If you believe a lender charged more than the statutory fee, rolled over your loan, operated without a license, or used illegal collection threats, you have several avenues:
+If a lender charged more than the statutory fee, renewed or refinanced your loan, tacked on a late or collection fee, operated without a license, or threatened you with prosecution, you have several avenues:

 • Mississippi Department of Banking and Consumer Finance — the regulator that licenses and examines check cashers and credit-availability lenders.
-File a complaint here for licensing and fee violations.
+File a complaint here for licensing, fee, and rollover violations; it also publishes the full text of the Check Cashers Act and sets the returned-check processing-fee cap.

-• Office of the Mississippi Attorney General, Consumer Protection Division — the state office that investigates unfair and deceptive business practices and accepts consumer complaints against lenders and collectors.
+• Office of the Mississippi Attorney General, Consumer Protection Division — investigates unfair and deceptive business practices and accepts complaints against lenders and collectors.

-• Consumer Financial Protection Bureau (CFPB) — the federal agency that takes complaints about payday lenders and debt collectors and can route them for action.
+• Consumer Financial Protection Bureau (CFPB) — the federal agency that takes complaints about payday lenders and debt collectors.

 Bottom line for Mississippi borrowers

-Payday loans are legal and widely available in Mississippi, capped at $500 with fees of $20 to $21.95 per $100, a term up to 30 days, and no rollovers — but the annualized cost runs into the hundreds of percent.
+Payday loans are legal and widely available in Mississippi: a check of up to $500 including fees, $20 per $100 advanced on checks of $250 or less and $21.95 per $100 on checks above that, a term of up to 30 days (at least 28 days, chosen by you, on checks over $250), and no renewals or extensions — but the annualized cost runs into the hundreds of percent.
 Before borrowing, exhaust lower-cost options: a credit-union small-dollar loan, an employer pay advance, a payment plan with the original creditor, or local emergency assistance.
 If you have already borrowed and a lender is breaking the rules, the Mississippi Department of Banking and Consumer Finance and the Attorney General’s Consumer Protection Division are the places to turn.

 This page is based on Mississippi law.
 Limits and deadlines change — verify the current details directly with the official Mississippi sources below.
 This is general legal information, not legal advice.